programatthieu/programatthieu/README.md

-Hi, I’m @programatthieu.
+Hi, I’m programatthi.eu
-This is my portfolio made with SASS, Google Fonts and FlatIcon.
+This is my repo with few projects, stuff i tinker.